quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_AVAILABLE indicates that a path is "available", i.e., it suggests to the peer to use its own logic to split traffic among available paths.

-PATH_BACKUP suggests that a path should only be used as backup i.e. that no traffic should be sent on that path if another path is available and usable.
+PATH_BACKUP suggests that a path should only be used as backup, i.e., that no traffic should be sent on that path if another path is available and usable.
 If all established paths are indicated as backup paths, no guidance is provided about which path should be used.